 If you have these in your cupboard, you’ll be fantastic in the Indian cooking stakes!
 For example, Garam Masala uses them as a strong, warm basis.

 I first came across this beautiful tea in a small shop in a village in South India that was run by Kashmiris.
 They served me this magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.

 Saffron, when used correctly (in small doses), has such a wonderful, subtle taste, and an aroma to match.
-The golden colour that permeates the food or liquid is golden – not yellow at all, a real golden hue.
+The golden colour that permeates the food or liquid is golden.
+Too much saffron will taste bitter.

 The taste is very very subtle – no punch here.
 Drink slowly while sitting with mind clear, or after doing yoga, or meditation.
 Try it and tell me what you think.